 - The Hoka One One Cavu claims to be a versatile runner that aims for a simplistic yet bold appearance, as it presents a lightweight construction with functional technologies beneath.
 Borrowing the name from an acronym related to aviation, the Cavu delivers a clear and unrestricted performance on the road, track, or gym.

-- An open-engineered mesh and a Lycra® bootie work together to bring a breathable upper with a seamless fit.
+- An open-engineered mesh and a Lycra® cleatie work together to bring a breathable upper with a seamless fit.
 Both features promise to equip the foot with a comfortable and customized hold.

 - At the midsole resides the brand’s proprietary cushioning, PROFLY™, which offers a balance of propulsion and protection through its unique layout.
 Correspondingly, the outsole uses RMAT® for a soft and featherweight ground contact.

-The Hoka One One Cavu runs true to size.
+The Cavu from Hoka One One runs true to size.
 It has a modest construction from forefoot to the heel, giving a snug and secure fit to runners with a low to average foot volume.
 This shoe is available in medium width for both the men’s and women’s versions.